dikortis/LetsTalkETC/Episodes/Episode_10.md

-general theoretical model probe mobile security it's very complex questions we continue to open them moreover such treasury system is very very complex which requires enemies from very different point of views and we will open it but the model is very complex to
+general theoretical model probe mobile security it's very complex questions we continue to open them moreover such treasury system is very complex which requires enemies from very different point of views and we will open it but the model is very complex to